Generic name: cilostazol [ sye-LOE-sta-zol ]

 Cilostazol may also be used for purposes not listed in this medication guide.

-Do not take cilostazol if you have congestive heart failure.
+Do not take cilostazol if you have heart failure of any kind.

-Do not take cilostazol if you have congestive heart failure.
+You should not take cilostazol if you have heart failure of any kind.
 Cilostazol can make this condition worse.

 if you smoke.